- Pages: 341 p.

 This volume presents case studies of the use of the drill, ranging from Ancient Egypt to the beginning of the twentieth century.

-Paola D’Agostino is Director of the Musei del Bargello, in Florence.
+Paola D’Agostino is Director of the Musei Reali in Turin.

-This variety highlights the extraordinary challenge faced over millennia by the drill in its numerous forms (bow drills, gimlets, wheels, pump drills, to name but a few), which did not undergo any significant technological transformations until the advent of electricity.
-This tool directly confronted, more so than others, the sculptural materials in their hardness, penetrating them, splitting them and manipulating them beyond any apparent limitation set by nature.
-Nevertheless, in its tussle with the drill, the very agency of the material was threatened, defeated in the face of the expressive will of the sculptors, their visual cultures, their systems of normative references, and their notions of nature and art.
-It is to the exploration and understanding of this challenge that this volume is dedicated.
+This variety highlights the extraordinary challenge faced over millennia by the drill in its numerous forms (bow drills, gimlets, pump drills, to name but a few), which did not undergo significant technological transformation until the advent of electricity.
+This tool directly confronted, to a greater extent than others, the hardness of the sculptural materials, piercing them, splitting them and manipulating them beyond any apparent limitation set by nature.
+In its tussle with the drill, the very affordance of the material was threatened, defeated by the expressive will of the sculptors, their visual cultures, their frames of reference and their notions of nature and art.

 Published with the support of the Henry Moore Foundation.